 Parallel loads: You can have multiple concurrent bulk loads (bcp or bulk insert) that are each loading a separate data file.
 Unlike rowstore bulk loads into SQL Server, you don't need to specify

-TABLOCKbecause each bulk import thread will load data exclusively into separate rowgroups (compressed or delta rowgroups) with exclusive lock on it.
+TABLOCKbecause each bulk import thread loads data exclusively into separate rowgroups (compressed or delta rowgroups) with exclusive lock on it.

-Locking Optimization: The X lock on a row group is automatically acquired when loading data into a compressed row group.
-However, when bulk loading into a delta rowgroup, an X lock is acquired at rowgroup but SQL Server still locks the PAGE/EXTENT because X rowgroup lock is not part of locking hierarchy.
+Locking optimization: The X lock on a row group is automatically acquired when loading data into a compressed row group.
+However, when bulk loading into a delta rowgroup, an X lock is acquired at rowgroup but SQL Server still locks the PAGE/EXTENT because X rowgroup lock isn't part of locking hierarchy.

-If you have a nonclustered B-tree index on a columnstore index, there is no locking or logging optimization for the index itself but the optimizations on clustered columnstore index as described above are applicable.
+If you have a nonclustered B-tree index on a columnstore index, there's no locking or logging optimization for the index itself but the optimizations on clustered columnstore index as described previously are applicable.

-Please note, DML (insert, delete, update) is not a batch mode operation because it is not parallel.
+Data modification (insert, delete, update) isn't a batch mode operation because it's not parallel.